©2020 Morgan Stanley & Co. LLC and Morgan Stanley Smith Barney LLC. Members SIPC. CRC 2865004 2/2020

 Global Head of Philanthropy, President, Morgan Stanley Foundation

 Joan Steinberg is the Global Head of Philanthropy and President of the Morgan Stanley Foundation.
 After nine years in the nonprofit sector, Ms. Steinberg joined Morgan Stanley in 1997.
 She currently oversees Morgan Stanley’s global philanthropic programs, including strategic planning and execution, employee engagement, and corporate and Foundation grantmaking totaling more than $100 million annually.
 More than 90% of the Firm’s 60,000+ employees are active in these programs.
-Ms. Steinberg currently serves as member of the board of the Hispanic Federation, the SIFMA Foundation and the Friends of Elysian Charter School and as an Executive Committee member of the Children’s Advisory Council of New York Presbyterian Hospital.
+Ms. Steinberg currently serves as member of the board of the Hispanic Federation and the SIFMA Foundation.

 Harold S. Koplewicz, MD